Dynamic program analysis: Program slicing

 For a given subset of a program’s behavior, program slicing consists of reducing the program to the minimum form that still produces the selected behavior.
 The reduced program is called a “slice” and is a faithful representation of the original program within the domain of the specified behavior subset.

-Generally, finding a slice is an unsolvable problem, but by specifying the target behavior subset by the values of a set of variables, it is possible to obtain approximate slices using a data-flow algorithm.
+Generally, finding a slice is an unsolvable problem, but by specifying the target behavior subset based on the values of a set of variables, it is possible to obtain approximate slices using a data-flow algorithm.
 These slices are usually used by developers during debugging to locate the source of errors.

 Performance analysis

 Most performance analysis tools use dynamic program analysis techniques.

 Techniques

 Most dynamic analysis involves instrumentation or transformation.

 Since instrumentation can affect runtime performance, interpretation of test results must account for this to avoid misidentifying a performance problem.

 Examples

-DynInst is a runtime code-patching library that is useful in developing dynamic program analysis probes and applying them to compiled executables.
-Dyninst does not require source code or recompilation in general, however, non-stripped executables and executables with debugging symbols are easier to instrument.
+DynInst is a runtime code-patching library useful for developing dynamic program analysis probes and applying them to compiled executables.
+Dyninst does not require source code or recompilation in general; however, non-stripped executables and executables with debugging symbols are easier to instrument.

 Iroh.js is a runtime code analysis library for JavaScript.
-It keeps track of the code execution path, provides runtime listeners to listen for specific executed code patterns and allows the interception and manipulation of the program's execution behavior.
+It keeps track of the code execution path, provides runtime listeners to detect specific executed code patterns and allows interception and manipulation of the program's execution behavior.